Cecilia Crofts: Life

-Cecilia Crofts took part in Walter Montagu's masque The Shepheard's Paradise at Somerset House in 1633.
+Cecilia Crofts took part in Walter Montagu's masque The Shepherd's Paradise at Somerset House in 1633.
 Sir Robert Ayton's poem, Upon Platonic Love: To Mistress Cicely Crofts: Maid of Honour, has been connected with the treatment of neo-Platonism in Montagu's masque, but may have been written in earlier years.
-Sir John Suckling's To Mrs Cicely Crofts deals with corporality, "You are all ethereal; there's in you no dross".

 In 1636 she married Thomas Killigrew a courtier and playwright, son of Robert Killigrew and Mary Woodhouse.

 Killigrew wrote that Thomas Carew, a gentleman of the king's chamber, composed a song Jealousy: A Dialogue, after seeing them argue before their wedding, and it was performed in a masque at Whitehall Palace in 1633.
 Killigrew included the poem in his closet drama Cicilia and Clorinda first published in 1664.
 Carew also wrote a poem on their wedding, On the Marriage of T. K. and C. C., the morning stormie.

 Her nephew William Crofts, known as "mad cap Crofts", was master of horse to Henrietta Maria.
 His brother was shot in the head by Jeffrey Hudson, the queen's court dwarf, in a duel in France in 1644.

 She died on 1 January 1638, leaving a son Henry or Harry Killigrew, baptised 16 April 1637 at St Martin-in-the-Fields.
 He married Mary Savage, daughter of John Savage, 2nd Earl Rivers and died in 1705.

+Legacy

 Her portrait by Anthony van Dyck was engraved by Wenceslaus Hollar.

 Francis Quarles wrote an elegy, Sighes at the contemporary deaths of those incomparable sisters, the Countesse of Cleaveland, and Mistrisse Cicily Killegrue, daughters of Sir Iohn Crofts Knight of Saxom Hall, in the Countie of Suffolke deceased, and his noble lady now living.
 Breathed forth by F.Q.
 (London, 1640).